 5. S. calcarae belliemii from Monte Belliemi, with the ribbing of S. tiberii, which occurs in the Monte della Fiera nearby.

-6. S. tiberii from Monte della Scala (fig. 10), with characters of S. calcarae.
+6. S. t. tiberii, type form from Monte Kumeta (fig. 10), with characters of S. calcarae, occurring nearby.

 7. S. tiberii scalettensis, with characters of S. septemplicata, from a locality near Cinisi where both species are distributed.

 8. S. leucophryna, Sferracavallo form, with characters of S. calcarae, from Sferracavallo where both species have been found.